FrozenWolf-Cyber/TRINIT_Import_solution_DEV04/README.md

 ## Conclusion
 The EmailedIn web application for finding a URL of a LinkedIn profile using only an email-id has been successfully created.

-We thank the organizers of Tri-NITT Hackathon 2022 for giving us this opportunity to showcase our skills.
+We thank the organizers of Tri-NIT Hackathon 2022 for giving us this opportunity to showcase our skills.

 ## Useful Links
 * [SignalHire API Documentation](https://www.signalhire.com/api)